IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 # Higher order functions

 ## **map** function
-The map function is a "higher-order" function in Julia that takes a function as one of its input arguments. map then applies that function to every element of the data structure you pass it.
+The **map** function is a "higher-order" function in Julia that takes a function as one of its input arguments. **map** then applies that function to every element of the data structure you pass it.
 For example, executing
 ```matlab
 map(f, [1, 2, 3])
 ```
 {: .source}
-will give you an output array where the function f has been applied to all elements of [1,2,3], i.e. [f(1),f(2),f(3)].
+will give you an output array where the function **f** has been applied to all elements of [1,2,3], i.e. [f(1),f(2),f(3)].

 Here is an example.
 We have a function that calculates the cube of a number and we would like to apply this calculation to a list of numbers.
-We are going to use map to do that
+We are going to use the **map** function to do that:
 ```matlab
 map(x->x^3, [1,4,7])
 ```